 The housing benefits from being a rigid body around the motor, allowing you to use motors with external moving parts if desired.
 In addition, the transfer of vibrations could be made more efficient because the whole injection moulded part will vibrate, not just the motor.
 It may also be possible to design motor injection moulded housing where the vibrating motor can be easily removed if required (e.g. for replacement in long-life applications).

-This could however limit the placement of the haptic alert.
-For example if the design was to be worn by a human, the housing might be fine on areas like the chest or back where little flexibility was required.
+This could, however, limit the placement of the haptic alert.
+For example, if the design was to be worn by a human, the housing might be fine in areas like the chest or back where little flexibility was required.
 However if bulky it would be uncomfortable around the joints and may impede the user.

 Foam housing for the motor would act as a half-way house between sewing the motor directly into the material and producing an injection moulded house.
 It would encase the motor in a more rigid body than the material itself, improving the vibration performance, but would also be more flexible than the injection moulded housing.
 Foams are available in a wide range of rigidities and thicknesses for use in a variety of applications.
 The thicker and softer the foam, the more vibrations it will absorb, but this may be required for user comfort.

 Attention must be taken to ensure that the adhesive is strong enough to secure the motor.
-The strength of the adhesive can be easily improved with careful application on clean surfaces.
+The strength of the adhesive can be easily improved with the careful application onto clean surfaces.
 Flexible adhesives like rubber based glues would likely need to be used.